Blosc/bcolz/doc/install.rst

 Installing from the git repository
 ==================================

-If you have cloned the carray repository, you will need Paver (http://paver.github.com/paver/) for compiling and generating docs.
+If you have cloned the carray repository, you can follow the same produre than for the tarball above, but you may also want to use Paver (http://paver.github.com/paver/) for compiling and generating docs.
 So, first install Paver and then::